floshin/acrolib/training/two-approaches-to-balance.md

 In women's pairs it is often similar due to the elements performed on feet.
 If the top has to do handstands on a foot of the base, she has to balance herself anyway; thus it wouldn't make sense and would hardly possible to switch to a different technique for hand-to-hand balance.

-Therefore the question here is particularly relevant to Mixed Pairs, because Mixed Pairs are traditionally doing most if not all of their balance in hand-to-hand and occasionally in foot-to-hand, but very rarely on the feet of the base, nor on the head of the base.
+It is therefore that the question here is particularly relevant to Mixed Pairs, because Mixed Pairs are traditionally doing most if not all of their balance in hand-to-hand and occasionally in foot-to-hand, but very rarely on the feet of the base, nor on the head of the base.

+So, to repeat our statement at the beginning: Some think that the base should be mainly responsible for the balance and others think that the top should be mostly responsible for the balance.
+But what does that even mean?
+Doesn't have the top to be able to balance a handstand anyway?
+In fact, no. It is a viable question if she *should* be able to, but it is a fact that she does not *has* to be able to.